Felicia Knaul: Personal life

 Knaul was diagnosed with stage II breast cancer in 2007.
 She underwent surgery in Mexico City, and, after a full mastectomy, had fifteen months of chemotherapy.
-She was treated with Trastuzumab and Tamoxifen.
+She was treated with Trastuzumab, Herceptin and Tamoxifen.

-Knaul is married to Julio Frenk, with whom she has two daughters.
+Knaul is married to Julio Frenk, the current Chancellor of UCLA.
+Together they have two daughters, Hannah Sofia and Mariana Havivah.

+Knaul is an avid equestrian and owns a 6 year-old Lusitano named "Poseidon", who moved with her from Wellington, FL to Los Angeles.
+They do dressage together, and she describes riding as an amazing way to clear her mind.
+Additionally, she is a passionate advocate for animal adoption, particularly of special needs animals.
+She currently has both a cat, Ziggy, and a shih tzu-poodle mix Shimon (nicknamed "Shimmy").